Share This Article

 Alum Creek State Park

-Although there is a lot of boating at Alum Creek, there are plenty of calm, out of the way, shallows that make Alum Creek a great place to go kayaking.
+Although there is a lot of boating at Alum Creek, there are plenty of calm coves and inlets that make Alum Creek a great place to go kayaking.
 If you’re hoping to turn your kayaking trip into more of a getaway, Alum Creek Park also offers an amazing campground, with a variety of campsites.

-Kayak rentals at Alum Creek can be found at the Marina.
-Prices are available in person or via phone, (740) 548-6056.
+Kayak rentals at Alum Creek can be found at the Marina, and you can check out their prices here.

 If you’re interested in putting your kayak in and getting out in the same location, Hoover Reservoir is a great option for Columbusites.
 Hoover Reservoir is growing more and more popular for water recreation, but the lake has a 10hp limit, which makes it a safe environment for paddling.